 1 Trust area and the legacy trust.
-She is constant, she 2 was a constant individual for the Southern Trust. vou look at the flux of the senior executive and the 3 Board, Roberta Brownlee was the constant person that 4 5 was there.
-So either rightly or wrongly the stepping 12:47 from the Chair to the Chief Executive role, you can see 6 7 how easily that was for Roberta Brownlee to do and that 8 she felt, I would suspect she probably felt that she needed to step in at that flux period.
-But that flux 9 created that space that allowed Mrs. Brownlee then to 10 12 · 47 become in essence what I have referred to in my 11 statement as a de facto Chief Executive when we didn't 12 13 have a substantive Chief Executive in post.
+She is constant, she 2 was a constant individual for the Southern Trust.
+When 3 you look at the flux of the senior executive and the 4 Board, Roberta Brownlee was the constant person that 5 was there.
+So either rightly or wrongly the stepping 12:47 6 from the Chair to the Chief Executive role, you can see 7 how easily that was for Roberta Brownlee to do and that 8 she felt, I would suspect she probably felt that she 9 needed to step in at that flux period.
+But that flux 10 created that space that allowed Mrs. Brownlee then to 12:47 11 become in essence what I have referred to in my 12 statement as a de facto Chief Executive when we didn't 13 have a substantive Chief Executive in post.
 14 117 Q. We will look at Mrs. Brownlee later on in relation to 15 her involvement on the Board.
 I just want to briefly 12:48 16 touch on the urology departments being flagged up or 17 being raised at Board level.
-A couple of these are 18 before your time so I won't take you to them because you can't speak to them, but I am going to give those examples just for the Panel's note?

-21 A. Okay.

-Q. The first one is 2009 when the Trust Board was made aware of the ongoing capacity issues in urology and the related impact on patient waiting time, an example of that Trust Board is at TRU-105665 which is 24th September 2009.
-The minutes state that the Trust Board was advised that the trusted had undertaken a review of urology services and this had highlighted a capacity gap.
+A couple of these are 18 before your time so I won't take you to them because 19 you can't speak to them, but I am going to give those 20 examples just for the Panel's note?
+12:48 21 Α. Okay.
+22 118 Q. The first one is 2009 when the Trust Board was made 23 aware of the ongoing capacity issues in urology and the 24 related impact on patient waiting time, an example of 25 that Trust Board is at TRU-105665 which is 12:49 26 24th September 2009.
+The minutes state that the Trust 27 Board was advised that the trusted had undertaken a 28 review of urology services and this had highlighted a 29 capacity gap.

-Then on 25th August 2011 the Trust Board was advised 1 2 that the Trust is continuously aiming to improve 3 urology services and the longer waits are, at that point, decreasing in numbers.
-However, again there is 4 5 a capacity issue in terms of prioritisation of 12:49 referrals, and that can be found at TRU-106429.
-6 7 8 And then, 30th August 2012: 9 "The Trust Board members were advised by way of a 10 12:50 11 monthly performance management report that the 12 performance risks identified that in-patient day cases 13 and urodynamics result from an established capacity gap 14 in urology for which recurrent investment has been 15 committed.
+1 Then on 25th August 2011 the Trust Board was advised 2 that the Trust is continuously aiming to improve 3 urology services and the longer waits are, at that 4 point, decreasing in numbers.
+However, again there is 5 a capacity issue in terms of prioritisation of 12:49 6 referrals, and that can be found at TRU-106429.
+7 8 And then, 30th August 2012: 9 10 "The Trust Board members were advised by way of a 12:50 11 monthly performance management report that the 12 performance risks identified that in-patient day cases 13 and urodynamics result from an established capacity gap 14 in urology for which recurrent investment has been 15 committed.
 The Trust Board is advised that current 12:50 16 in-house capacity is entirely absorbed in managing red 17 flag referrals and urgent cases."
 18 19 The note of that can be found at TRU-106600.
-20 12:50 21 Then in 2013, on 26th September, the Trust Board is 22 advised that: 23 24 "Urology continues to present an ongoing risk which is 25 the subject of regular discussion with the Health and 12:51 The Health and Social Care Board is 26 Social Care Board.
-27 said to have accepted the workforce constraints affecting this area of performance."
-28
+20 12:50 21 Then in 2013, on 26th September, the Trust Board is 22 advised that: 23 24 "Urology continues to present an ongoing risk which is 25 the subject of regular discussion with the Health and 12:51 26 Social Care Board.
+The Health and Social Care Board is 27 said to have accepted the workforce constraints 28 affecting this area of performance."
+29